 Working outside under pop-up tents, the NAP’s impact is immediate.
 All ages can access the program easily without having to rely on transportation or pay a fee.
 The variety of art activities encourages creative expression through experiential exploration, establishing a foundation for life-long learning and a platform for exploring a broad spectrum of opportunities that are not typically available to children living below the poverty line.

-Throughout the 9-week program in June and July,18 instructors conducted over 40 sessions at six separate sites that span five neighborhoods—Eden Park, Gardere, Melrose East, Old South, and Scotlandville.
+Throughout the summer program,18 instructors conducted over 40 sessions at six separate sites that span five neighborhoods—Eden Park, Gardere, Melrose East, Old South, and Scotlandville.
 From 2015-2016, the summer program and the year-long program at Gardere have provided a combined total of approximately 5,200 learning experiences for Baton Rouge youth.

 If you or your organization would like to help ensure the program's continued success, please visit www.lsufoundation.org/GiveToLSUMOA.